- Home

 Grade 6-8

-View on concept mapA two-dimensional surface formed by horizontal (x) and vertical (y) number lines.
+View on concept mapA two-dimensional surface formed by two perpendicular number lines — the horizontal x-axis and the vertical y-axis — intersecting at the origin (0, 0).
 The coordinate plane is the foundation for graphing functions, analyzing geometry, and visualizing data patterns.

 Definition